bk-anupam/LLM_agents/RAG_BOT/README.md

 ## How It Works

-Think of the bot as an intelligent assistant that uses a specific process to answer your questions, especially those about the indexed spiritual documents.
-The agent maintains an internal **AgentState** (a conversational state) that tracks the original query, current query, retrieved documents, evaluation results, and whether web search has been attempted, allowing it to make informed decisions throughout the workflow.
-Here's the flow:

-1.  **Query Analysis:** First, the agent analyzes your question.
-Does it need to consult the documents, or is it a general question it already knows?
+The agent's intelligence comes from its explicit, graph-based workflow.
+It maintains an internal **AgentState** that tracks the full conversation history, allowing it to make smart, context-aware decisions.

+Here's the step-by-step flow:

+1.  **Query Routing:** When a new message arrives, it first goes to a **Router**.
+This router uses an LLM to classify the user's intent:
+    *   **Conversational Query:** If the user asks something like "summarize our chat" or "what was my first question?", the router directs the flow to a dedicated `conversational_handler`.
+This node uses the full chat history to generate an answer and the process ends.
+    *   **RAG Query:** If the user asks a knowledge-based question (e.g., "What did Baba say about...?"), the router sends it down the full RAG pipeline.

+2.  **The RAG Pipeline:**
+    *   **Tool Calling:** A specialized node uses a focused, "isolated" prompt to reliably decide which tool to call (e.g., `retrieve_context`).
-2.  **Smart Retrieval (Hybrid Search):** If documents are needed, the agent performs a hybrid search, combining **semantic search** (using embeddings in ChromaDB) and **lexical search** (using BM25) on the local knowledge base to find the most relevant snippets based on your query.
+    *   **Smart Retrieval (Hybrid Search):** The agent performs a hybrid search, combining **semantic search** (using embeddings in ChromaDB) and **lexical search** (using BM25) on the local knowledge base.
-3.  **Relevance Check:** The agent doesn't just blindly use what it finds.
-It evaluates if the retrieved information *actually* helps answer your original question.
+    *   **Sentence Window Retrieval:** To ensure the LLM receives complete context, the agent doesn't just use the single most relevant chunk.
+Instead, for each retrieved chunk, it reconstructs a "window" of context by also fetching the chunks immediately before and after it from the original document.
+This prevents issues where the best matching chunk is only part of a sentence or paragraph, giving the LLM a more coherent and comprehensive view of the information before it's passed on for reranking and final answer generation.
-4.  **Context Reranking:** The initially retrieved documents are then reranked using a more sophisticated model (CrossEncoder) to further refine the context and bring the most relevant passages to the top.
+    *   **Context Reranking:** The initially retrieved documents are reranked using a CrossEncoder model to bring the most relevant passages to the top.
-5.  **Relevance Evaluation (Post-Reranking):** The agent evaluates if the *reranked* context is sufficient to answer the original question.
+    *   **Relevance Evaluation:** The agent evaluates if the reranked context is sufficient to answer the original question.
-6.  **Self-Correction Loop & Web Search Fallback:**
-    *   If the reranked context from the local vector store is still not good enough, the agent smartly rephrases the query and attempts to retrieve information from the web using **Tavily tools**.
-This acts as a built-in retry mechanism for better results.
+    *   **Self-Correction & Web Fallback:** If local context is insufficient, the agent rephrases the query and attempts to retrieve information from the web using **Tavily tools**.
+This acts as a built-in retry mechanism.
-    *   This web search is specifically triggered when local retrieval fails to provide sufficient context, ensuring the agent tries external sources before giving up.
-7.  **Grounded Generation:** Finally, using the validated and reranked context (from either local documents or web search), the agent generates a clear answer in a structured JSON format.
-If no relevant context is found even after all attempts, it informs the user gracefully (also in JSON format).
+    *   **Grounded Generation:** Finally, a dedicated node takes the validated context (from local or web) and the full conversation history to generate a high-quality, grounded answer in a structured JSON format.

-This graph-based approach allows the agent to dynamically decide its path, evaluate its own findings, and even self-correct, leading to more accurate and relevant answers.
+This explicit, router-based architecture allows the agent to be both a powerful, accurate RAG system and a coherent, stateful conversationalist without compromising on either capability.

 ### Workflow Diagram

 The following diagram visualizes the agent's workflow :

 ![Agent Workflow](rag_agent_graph.png)

 ## Setup

 1.  **Clone the repository:**